 LECOM strives to create a safe, supportive environment for its students and employees.
 To this end, LECOM has numerous systems and procedures in place to ensure campus safety.
-LECOM facilities are well maintained and security is given consistent attention in order to protect students, staff, and faculty.
+LECOM facilities are well maintained, and security is given consistent attention in order to protect students, staff, and faculty.

 Most LECOM academic and administrative buildings are closed to the public, and are only accessible by current students and employees with a valid LECOM identification badge/keycard, and approved visitors.
-Most academic and administrative facilities have one point of entry for students, employees, and visitors.
+Academic and administrative facilities have limited points of entry for students, employees, and visitors.
 On-campus medical facilities, including the Millcreek Community Hospital and LECOM Dental clinics, are open to the public.

 Generally, LECOM academic facilities are open from 6:00 a.m. to 12:00 a.m., Monday through Friday during academic sessions.
 Saturday, Sunday and holiday facility hours are 8:00 a.m. to 12:00 a.m.
 Times may vary by location and during examination periods or special events.
-Special building hours can be found on the LECOM website.

-For convenience in reporting emergencies, crimes, or unusual incidents on most LECOM campuses, Mitel phones have an emergency (EMG) button.
+For convenience in reporting emergencies, crimes, or unusual incidents on LECOM campuses, Mitel phones in Erie and Bradenton have an emergency (EMG) button.
 This dials directly to the LECOM Department of Police and Security Office.

 LECOM at Seton Hill and LECOM Bradenton utilize Blue Light Emergency Phones on campus, which dial directly to the Seton Hill University Police and LECOM Police and Security, respectively.